 Retirement Stages 7®

-Retirement Stages 7® is a fixed index annuity that offers growth potential, principal protection and income options to help you reach your retirement goals.
+Retirement Stages 7® is a fixed index annuity that offers growth potential, principal protection to help you reach your retirement goals.

 Ways to grow your savings: fixed account option and/or index-linked option(s)

 Payments allocated to this option will be credited with a fixed interest rate that is specified on the date the contract is effective.
 Each year, Delaware Life will declare new interest rates to reflect current conditions, but never less than a minimum guaranteed rate.
 If you want more certainty about the amount of interest that will be credited to your account value, this may be the choice for you.

 This index uses a rules-based, multi-asset strategy and a trend-following methodology to make allocations to global equities, interest rates and commodities.
 This approach is intended to diversify risk and balance exposure to various market risk factors to reduce the portfolio’s natural volatility.
 The index is managed to a 5% target volatility over the long term and may also include a cash allocation to reduce overall volatility.

 The S&P 500® Index option may be a good choice for those who want to earn interest based on the performance of a range of large U.S. businesses.
 The index is widely regarded as a premier benchmark for the domestic stock market.
 It contains stocks from 500 leading companies in various industries.

 The First Trust Capital Strength® Barclays 5% Index creates a diversified portfolio by combining U.S. stocks selected based on capital strength methodology with a portfolio of four Barclays U.S. Treasury futures indexes.
 The index seeks to enhance return and manage risk exposure by adjusting the portfolio’s asset allocation on a monthly basis using techniques from modern portfolio theory.
 It aims to maintain an annual volatility level at or below 5%, using a procedure called volatility control, to further control risk.